 Talisker Distillery

-9. The Fairy Pools
+9. Hike the Waterfalls at the Fairy Pools

 The Fairy Pools are another very popular destination on the Isle of Skye.
 It’s an easy walk along a series of waterfalls, making it perfect for people of all ages and activity levels.